 What to look for in a Trainer

 You can view a copy of the brochure by clicking here

-One of the key points is a simple one, when choosing a trainer, exercise facility or education course in New Zealand, make sure it is registered with REPs.
+One of the key points is a simple one, when choosing a trainer or exercise facility, make sure they are registered with REPs.

-Using a REPs registered trainer will ensure that trainers and facilities, this means they follow industry best practice guidelines, meet all education requirements, and continue to up-skill, and are bound by a code of ethics that protects you the end user.
+Using a REPs registered trainer ensurse that they follow industry best practice guidelines, meet all education requirements, and continue to up-skill, and are bound by a code of ethics.